 We commit to provide quarterly updates on our progress.
 Please see below for this quarter’s update.

-Multi-year Action Plan Update: as at the end of February 2021
+Multi-year Action Plan Update: as at June 2021

 Key Takeaways and Highlights

-- Culture: Two Employee Resource Groups have formed –– each with highly engaged founding members, and an Executive Leadership team sponsor.
-The first group is for Black team members, and the second for 2SLGBTQ+ team members.
-These groups will give our company an important sounding board, resource and partner to develop our anti-racism, diversity and inclusion initiatives.
+- Culture: A total of three Employee Resource Groups have formed, with the East-Asian ERG forming in May.
+This group joins BOLD, a group for Black team members, and Out@Corus, a group for 2SLGBTQ+ team members.
+All of our ERGs have an Executive Leadership Team sponsor, giving our company an important sounding board, resource and partner to develop our anti-racism, diversity and inclusion initiatives.

 “No other media organization in Canada has had a third-party take such a deep look into the issues of equity, diversity and inclusion.
 It takes both courage and foresight to have this done.
 So, for that Corus should be congratulated.
 While the actions presented in the findings may sound somewhat daunting, the opportunities are significant.
 In fact, Corus has the overall opportunity to lead the media sector in inclusion and diversity.”